hwray/Discoveroute/README.md

 ####Example use case:

-* It's your first week at a new job.
-You'd like to explorea few convenient places to stop for coffee on the way in.
+* It's your first day at a new job.
+You'd like to find a convenient place to stop for coffee on the way in.

 ![Home screen](http://i102.photobucket.com/albums/m93/hwray/pic2s_zps15164cb2.png)
 ![Tutorial](http://i102.photobucket.com/albums/m93/hwray/pic1s_zpsd994f843.png)
 ![Start and end address entry](http://i102.photobucket.com/albums/m93/hwray/pic4s_zps694710f7.png)

 * Input your preferred arrival time at your final destination, and what type of detour you're interested in stopping at along the way.
+ * Your arrival time constrains the set of suggested results.
+If you don't have much time to stop, Discoveroute will suggest locations that won't take much time off your route (i.e. < 1 mile detour).

 ![Arrival time input](http://i102.photobucket.com/albums/m93/hwray/pic5s_zpsbae3438f.png)
 ![Detour category selection 1](http://i102.photobucket.com/albums/m93/hwray/pic6s_zps883c8fbc.png)